Ethiopian highlanders defy long held notion of oxygen

 Very interesting.
 I suspect that conditioning and adaptation over several generations are very relevant.
 The diet may well add to the issue.
 Wonder what it is?
 I have eaten their vegetarian food and it is delicious.
 The kef grain is delicate and more easily digested.

 FYI.
 Volume (what I develop a lot of) is not the only criteria.
-Conditioning including endogenous-internal- breathing and cellular uptake are the others.
-With volume comes ease.
+Conditioning including endogenous-internal- breathing and cellular enhancement are the others.
+With volume comes depth and ease.
 If the lifestyle is easy including hard work but little distress to head one towards hyperventilation.
 Having BOTH volume AND conditioning is optimal.

 This may well support my postural thesis as the Kenyans run like they were taking off from an airplane runway.
 Up, not forward, but UPward.
 I've always admired them as the best breathers.
 My vote would be posture, diet, lifestyle (including exercise), attitude.
 I suspect now that "PROGRESS" has discovered them, that they will deteriorate rapidly and not be so far ahead of the competition if at all.